pshydriad/Get_And_Clean/README.md

 fBodyGyroMag
 fBodyGyroJerkMag

 Please refer to the readme for the dataset for more infomration on the values included.
+Additionally information will be found in the features_info file that came with the data set as well.